Founders Library: Main library collection

-The library has a map with the classification and sub classification of each class in order to facilitate the navigation for its visitors.
-Each floor has tables and seat available to be used by its visitors.

 The Charles Eaton Burch Collection

 An extensive collection of Eighteenth Century English Literature curated by former Howard University professors Charles E. Burch.
 Burch headed the Howard University English Department and received wide acclaim as a professor of 17th, 18th century English Literature.
 His major research concerned the literary and political activities of author Daniel Defoe.

 The Channing Pollock Theater Collection

 The Channing Pollock Theater Collection is a non-circulating special collection of the Howard University Libraries.
 Devoted to the performing arts, the Channing Pollock Collection was established in 1950 by Helen Channing Pollock, daughter of the late American playwright and critic, Channing Pollock.
-The collection was formally presented to Howard in May 1952 during the University's Festival of Fine Arts.
+The collection was formally presented to Howard in May 1952 during the university's Festival of Fine Arts.

 The collection contains the playwright's published works, manuscripts, and personal correspondence with celebrities of his day.
 It also includes photographs, programs, broadsides, sheet music representing different phases of the theatrical and entertainment world, and extensive original clippings files that provide an historical sketch of the role and place of Black performers on the American stage, in movies, and on television.
 The collection's strengths are Shakespearean drama and criticism as well as English and American theater of the 19th century.